* Not applicable for customers from the Dominican Republic

 - After the 5th inning, if an inning is not played to completion, the score will revert to the previously completed inning, unless the home team has won.

-- With regard to run lines and totals, the games must last 9 innings (or 8½ if the home team is ahead) for bets to be official.
+- Regarding run lines and totals, the games must last 9 innings (or 8½ if the home team is ahead) for bets to be official.

-- For full-game bets to have action, the game must reach the official game time with a winner declared before 5 a.m. (in the local time zone).
+- For full-game bets to have action, the game must reach the official game time with a winner declared before 5 am PT of the following day.

-- If a game is suspended and is not completed before 5 a.m, all the bets in the full game will be void and the amounts wagered will be reimbursed.
+- If a game is suspended and is not completed before 5 am PT of the following day, all the bets in the full game will be void and the amounts wagered will be reimbursed.
 This applies to games suspended before they start and games suspended during play.

 - This rule does not apply during the playoffs.
 All postseason bets have action provided that the game is completed within 30 days from the original start date.